 Highlights: Sri Lanka Vs Australia Test Match, Galle Fort

-First up we have to get to Galle from Colombo, as half the tour group had finished we were downgraded to a mini bus today.
+First up we have to get to Galle from Colombo, as half the tour group had finished we were downgraded to a mini bus.
 Several tour members who were leaving came down at 7 am to say goodbye for the last time.
-I have to say I didn’t really get to know many people very well for this short time but I did have many interesting discussions, especially about Canada.
-The trip down to Galle was easy enough except about one point another minibus almost caused us to crash.
+I have to say I didn’t really get to know many people very well for this short tour but I did have many interesting discussions, especially about Canada.
+The trip down to Galle was easy enough except when at one point another minibus almost caused into us to crash.

 The tuk tuk riders obviously thought I was incapable of walking 500 metres or so in the heat with all their offers of rides but I wanted to stretch the legs and explore the different levels of the fort.

 On walking back to the ground I noticed a lot of locals were standing at the fences of the ground looking in, they knew an historic Sri Lanka victory was in sight.
 Once back inside the ground I explored as must of the ground as security would allow me.